dotnet/apireviews/2018/System.Device.Gpio/System.Device.Gpio.Proposal.md

 you want to use in order to perform all the low level operations, or you can instead call the default factory method which will return the default controller for the platform you are running on.
-The controller will support both the physical pin numbering scheme, and the Logical Gpio pin numbering scheme.
+The controller will support both the physical pin numbering scheme, and the Logical GPIO pin numbering scheme.
 The controller will also contain a Dispose method that will take care of all of the cleanup required, like closing and disposing all of the open pins for that controller.
 For this reason, the common pattern will be that whenever we want to